-

 International patients can request an appointment though international patient services.

-TMR is a new surgical procedure that reassigns nerves that once controlled the arm and the hand.
-By reassigning existing nerves, doctors can make it possible for people who have had upper-arm amputations to control their prosethic devices by merely thinking about the action they want to perform.
-Once experimental, this innovative procedure is now available at The Johns Hopkins Hospital.
+TMR is a surgical procedure that reassigns nerves that once controlled the arms or legs.
+By rerouting existing nerves into the remaining muscles, doctors can make it possible for people who have had amputations to control their prothetic devices by merely thinking about the action they want to perform.
+Once experimental, this innovative procedure is now available at The Johns Hopkins Hospital and Johns Hopkins Bayview Medical Center.

-People who undergo the targeted reinnvervation surgery will be fitted with and trained to use a myoelectric prosthetic arm.
+People who undergo the targeted muscle reinnervation surgery will be fitted with and trained to use a myoelectric prosthesis.

 What To Expect